SudoMaker/RetroWave/README.md

 ## Software
 We provide a library for accessing the boards, a reference command-line VGM player that uses the library, and a modified DOSBox-X that supports using RetroWave boards for sound output.

+The firmware of the USB Adapter is also open sourced: See [here](https://github.com/SudoMaker/RetroWave_USB_Adapter).

 All of them are free software.

 ### Library